reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/README.md

 ---

-### Scott Collaboration — The Psychology of Digital Afterlife
+### VIII.
+Scott Collaboration — Digital Afterlife and the Desire to Believe

 With **[Scott Collaboration](./Scott_Collaboration/README.md)**,
 we created generative AI sculptures modeled on his late mother and ex-lover.